orchaid/SQL_Data_Warehouse_Project/README.md

 ├── .gitignore                          # Files and directories to be ignored by Git └── requirements.txt                    # Dependencies and requirements for the project
 ```
+## Analytics on the Gold Layer
+The [Analtyics Repository](https://github.com/orchaid/SQL_Data_Analytics_Project/tree/main) serves as a continuation of this project.